askming/Personal-reading/book/2021/Thinking, fast and slow.md

 - P112, middle, for a research psychologist, sampling variation is not a curiosity; it is a nuisance and a costly obstacle, which turns the undertaking of every research project into a gamble.

+- P115, top, Instead of focusing on how the event at hand came to be, the statistical view relates it to what could have happened instead.
+Nothing in particular caused it to be what it is - chance selected it from among its alternatives.